Developing Ionic applications with Clojurescript

 You can find a working demo application source code on Github.
 Feel free to fork and experiment further.

-The result of this tutorial above can be found in phase-1 tag here.
+The result of this tutorial can be found in the phase-1 tag here.

 10. What's next?

-Now you are ready to start developing your Ionc application using familiar Clojurescript tools like reagent and re-frame.
+Now you are ready to start developing your Ionic application using familiar Clojurescript tools like Reagent and re-frame.

-So far I have only played with web part.
-For me nexp step would be to play a bit more with the Ionic support for mobile and progressive applications using their Capacitor framework.
+So far I have only played with the web part.
+For me, the next step would be to play a bit more with the Ionic support for mobile and progressive applications using their Capacitor framework.

-You can also check the second part of the tutorial that shows how to build a todo application in the next post and eliminate some of the pain points of the aproach take in this blog post.
+You can also check the second part of the tutorial that shows how to build a todo application in the next post and eliminate some of the pain points of the approach taken in this blog post.

 Keywords: ionic clojure clojurescript react programming javascript shadow-cljs